KenticoDevTrev/KenticoBoilerplate_v12/README.md

+# DEPRECIATED
+This Boilerplate is not considered depreciated.
+You can still use it if you want an empty Kentico MVC 12 site, but there is very little in terms of proper structure, systems, etc.

+Instead i would recommend our [Kentico 12 Baseline](https://github.com/HBSTech/Kentico12Baseline) Project that [Heartland Business Systems](https://www.hbs.net) has graciously made open source.
+If you need a Kentico Partner, please contact Heartland!

 # KenticoBoilerplate_v12 (Hotfixed to Kentico 12.0.29 Service Pack)
 Kentico Boilerplate MVC Site which is geared to provide a clean starting point with various Kentico features and core structures put in place.